The Ultimates (2024): "All Power To The People" (#7–12)

 After their devastating battle in K'un-L'un, the team takes time off to recuperate.
 Captain America and Human Torch visit an old pub from Cap's childhood to discuss who will lead the team in Iron Lad's absence.
 Thor and Sif plan to instigate a revolt across the Nine Realms to dethrone All-Father Loki in Asgard.
 America Chavez defends protestors during an independence rally in Guatemala, vaporising hostile H.A.N.D agents.
 Hawkeye continues their crusade against Roxxon and the council by blowing up a shipment of weapons headed to Africa to help in the war.
-Giant-Man and the Wasp visit a memorial ceremony for those lost in the Stark satellite attack on the event's anniversary, questioning their role and actions..
-Eleven months remain before The City opens.
+Giant-Man and the Wasp visit a memorial ceremony for those lost in the Stark satellite attack on the event's anniversary, questioning their role and actions.

 While on a mission, the Ultimates meet the Guardians of the Galaxy including members Captain Marvel, Star-Lord, Ultimate Nullifier, and Cosmo Starstalker.
-They hail from the 61st Century and seem to know America Chavez, but she doesn't remember them.
-Captain Marvel shares some of their memories, revealing the group comes from Earth-6160's original timeline, where a much larger roster of Guardians had been able to create a Utopia.
+They hail from the 61st century and seem to know America Chavez, but she does not remember them.
+Captain Marvel shares some of their memories, revealing the group comes from Earth-6160's original timeline, where a much larger roster of Guardians had been able to create a utopia.
 However, the Maker's scheme resulted in a temporal scattering of many members of the Guardians, including America.
 While America refuses to join their efforts in finding other Guardians, Captain Marvel leaves her with a temporal flare to signal the Guardians if they are needed.
 Star-Lord warns Doom that if the world is left in their hands, either him or Iron Lad will cause unimaginable suffering.
-Ten months remain before The City opens.